Japanese society is known for its politeness, which is why knowing a few key etiquette tips for travel in Japan can be really helpful.

 There’s a phrase in Japan that gaijin (foreigners) are often given a ‘gaijin pass’ to make mistakes.
 People will be understanding.
 However, observing a few key customs will help you blend in with the locals.

 The subject is so extensive that there are several books available on the topic.
-But, for starters, here's our Top 7 Etiquette Rules to follow in Japan...
+But, for starters, here's my Top 7 Etiquette Rules to follow in Japan...

 #1 Be Considerate And Blend In